bevacqua/node-pemcrypt/README.md

 The goal of `pemcrypt` is to allow you to commit sensible environment configuration values in an encrypted manner to source control.
 All you need to do then, is get the private key originally used to encrypt a file, and you're good to go.

 Ideally, this would only be used for development configuration values.
-You would distribute a `.pemjson` file with your module, and give the private key to decrypt the file to your contributors.
-The upside is that you won't need to give them a new `.json` file every time a value needs to change, but rather just encrypt it again, and push the new `.pemjson`.
+You would distribute a secure file with your module, and give the private key to decrypt the file to your contributors.
+The upside is that you won't need to give them a new private file every time a value needs to change, but rather just encrypt it again, and push the new secure file.

-Make sure you add `*.pem`, and whatever the decrypted JSON filename is to your `.gitignore`.
+Make sure you add `*.pem`, and whatever the decrypted filename is, to your `.gitignore`.
 Commiting either of those would defeat the entire purpose of this module.

-### #pemcrypt.generateKey
+# #pemcrypt.generateKey

 Generates a `.pem` file the first time around.
 You can save it wherever you want, but **don't ever commit it to source control**.